 In the Hindi and Nepalese speaking populations of South Asia, both Namaste (; Devanagari: नमस्ते) and Namaskar are synonymously used.
 In Nepal, people generally use Namaskar for greeting and respecting their elders.
 In Kannada, Namaskara (ನಮಸ್ಕಾರ) for singular and Namaskaragalu (ನಮಸ್ಕಾರಗಳು) is used.
-In Telugu, Namaste is also known as Dandamu (దండము) or namaskaram (నమస్కారం) for singular and Dandaalu or namaskaralu for plural form.pranamamu (ప్రణామము) is also used in formal Telugu.
-In Bengali, the Namaste gesture is expressed as Nōmōshkar (নমস্কার), and said as Prōnäm (Bengali: প্রণাম) informally.
+In Telugu, Namaste is also known as Dandamu (దండము) or namaskaram (నమస్కారం) for singular and Dandaalu or namaskaralu for the plural form.
+Pranamamu (ప్రణామము) is also used in formal Telugu.
+In Bengali, the Namaste gesture is expressed as Nōmōshkar (নমস্কার) and said as Prōnäm (Bengali: প্রণাম) informally.
 In Assamese, Nômôskar (নমস্কাৰ) is used.
 In Tamil, Namaste is known as Vanakkam (வணக்கம்) which is derived from the root word vanangu (வணங்கு) meaning to bow or to greet.

-Often used by Hindus, Muslims, Buddhists, Sikhs and other religion, Namaste is also used in spiritual circles and yoga classes in south Asian region.
+Often used by Hindus, Muslims, Buddhists, Sikhs, and other religions, Namaste is also used in spiritual circles and yoga classes in the south Asian region.
 There is something about the universal recognition and the spiritual energy that accompanies the essence of Namaste that makes its truly remarkable greeting.

-Just speaking the word Namaste along with the mudra raises the vibration of your intention to greet someone by honoring of their inner goodness.
-Physical contact enhances the ease of flow of subtle-energies between two people.
-With this greeting as there is no physical contact, the ability for one person to affect another negatively is minimised.
+Just speaking the word Namaste along with the mudra raises the vibration of your intention to greet someone by honoring their inner goodness.
+Physical contact enhances the ease of flow of subtle energies between two people.
+With this greeting as there is no physical contact, the ability for one person to affect another negatively is minimized.
 A Western woman should not initiate a handshake with a man.
 Most Indian women will shake hands with foreign women, but not men.